Caitlin-Goodger/ENGR302MonteCarlo/architecture_design/architecture-design.md

 ### 1.3 Changes to requirements

-If the requirement have changed significantly since the requirements document, outline the changes here.
-Changes must be justified and supported by evidences, i.e., they must be substantiated. (max one page, only if required)

 There are currently no changes to the requirements.

 ## 2. References

-References to other documents or standards.
-Follow the IEEE Citation Reference scheme, available from the [IEEE website](https://ieee-dataport.org/sites/default/files/analysis/27/IEEE%20Citation%20Guidelines.pdf) (PDF; 20 KB).
-(1 page, longer if required)

 [1] “GitHub Wiki TOC generator,” Generate TOC Table of Contents from GitHub Markdown or Wiki Online.
 [Online].
 Available: http://ecotrust-canada.github.io/markdown-toc.
 [Accessed: 22-May-2020].